Druid-of-Luhn/AISearch/README.md

 So far, the following algorithms have been implemented:

+- Depth First Search (DFS)
 - A\*

 Using existing algorithms, the following problems have been implemented:

+- Travel problem (get from point A to point B)
 - 8/15-tiles problem

 ## Usage